Ultimate Guide to Nose Shape: Bridge, Tip, and Nostrils

 Nose Shape and Evolution

 Different Climates Affect Nose Size It turns out that there is a logical reason for the variety of nose shapes and sizes that exist across the world.
-According to Pennsylvania State University, the facial features that a person enjoys is related to the climate that surrounds them.
+The facial features that a person enjoys is related to the climate that surrounds them.

 Narrower nostrils change the way air flows into the internal nose structure of people in colder climates in a manner that helps warm colder air temperatures.
 Meanwhile, the human nose adapted the nostril width of individuals living in regions with higher temperatures and absolute humidity by giving them more efficient wider nostrils than those folks from cool and dry climates.

-Human evolution geneticist and natural selection expert Arslan Zaid authored a paper about the subject from Pennsylvania State University.
-According to the New York Times, the study revealed that wider nostrils were indeed the result of living in locations with warm and humid attributes, while narrower nostrils developed in populations that lived in higher latitudes, such as in populations with Northern European ancestry.
+Wider nostrils have been found to result from living in locations with warm and humid attributes, while narrower nostrils developed in populations that lived in higher latitudes, such as in populations with Northern European ancestry.

 New Facts About the Shape of Your Nose Previous studies focused on smaller or larger noses in relation to the size of the human skull.
 However, the natural selection of an individual's nose size based upon climate was a newly confirmed notion, according to Arslan Zaidi.

-Additionally, a study completed by researchers across the U.S., Ireland, and Belgium utilized 3D facial imaging to learn more about nose measurements.
-Studying approximately 500 people of Northern European, South Asian, East Asian, and West African descent, the findings confirmed that nose adaptations were indeed related to climate and may have helped prevent certain respiratory diseases.
+Approximately 500 people of Northern European, South Asian, East Asian, and West African descent were studied and the findings confirmed that nose adaptations were indeed related to climate and may have helped prevent certain respiratory diseases.

 Nose Shape As Related to Ethnicity and Rhinoplasty As a result of the findings from studies that explain the variations in the nose's makeup based upon ethnicity, it's important for rhinoplasty surgeons and patients alike to understand the origins of nose patterns as well.